A new mechanism for generating particle number asymmetry through interactions: Derivation for and up to first order of

-As was discussed in Appendix \ref{sec_apply}, $f(x^0)$ and $g(x^0)$ are the solutions of a homogeneous differential equation.
-In this section, we derive those solutions for the case that the scale factor is given in Eq.\eqref{SF}.
+$f(x^0)$ and $g(x^0)$ are the solutions of a homogeneous differential equation given in Eqs.\eqref{fx0} and \eqref{gx0}.
+In this appendix, we derive those solutions for the case that the scale factor is given in Eq.\eqref{SF}.
 We present them within linear approximation with respect to $H(t_0)$.